 - If you have any rubbish taken away from your home by a tradesman, you must check they are a registered waste carrier.
 It is an offence to pass waste to someone who isn’t authorised to carry it and you may be liable to prosecution.

 If you see fly tipping in your community, please let us know by getting in touch with us.

-If you have any questions about your waste and recycling collections, please contact Wycombe District Council on 01494 421415 or visit their fly tipping page on their website.
+If you have any questions about your waste and recycling collections, please contact Buckinghamshire Council.

 Bulky waste disposal

 This service is available at a discount for recipients of income related benefit (Housing or Council Tax benefit).
-You will need to contact the Joint Waste Team on 01494 586550 quoting your National Insurance number to arrange this service as this discounted service cannot be paid for online.
+You'll need to quote your National Insurance number to arrange this service as this discounted service cannot be paid for online.